 Skillshub ran a leadership programme for a company where one manager negotiated a contract of materials down by £250,000 and could pinpoint the exact technique they implemented from the negotiation resources they learned from our programme.
 Despite this, they freely admitted that they did not implement as much of the learning as they should have.

 Conversely, there were scores of managers who made small, incremental changes that impacted morale, confidence, time savings, revenue generation, reductions in health and safety incidents, and lower staff attrition.
 This goes to show that although big headlines like the £250,000 are one way to show learning transfer, small yet incremental business outcomes are also important for it to be measured.

 We hear all the time of L&D managers quoting arbitrary figures that 60% or 80% of the learning needs to be embedded into the workplace.
 However, if this isn’t enforced and employees aren’t given the time, resources, and support to enable them to use their learning in the workplace, it would be unjust and unhelpful to expect those kind of results.
 Not only that, but some people are so overworked with daily tasks, emails, and responsibilities that they never have the time or energy to implement what they have learned.

 For professional learning and development managers, measuring the transfer of learning should all be about business outcomes.

-If learning is transferred into the workplace and used, then there should be lots of benefits to be had.
+If learning is effectively transferred into the workplace and used, there are lots of potential benefits to be had: